ISE-FIZKarlsruhe/Wiedergutmachung/WGM-SYN/README.md

-A syntehsised dataset for separation of handwritten and machine-printed text in historical documents
+A syntehsised dataset for pixel-level separation of handwritten and machine-printed text (via pixels) in historical archival documents